 Looking at the future of WireGuard VPN

 WireGuard’s future is looking bright.
 Even though it has some drawbacks, the improved speeds and upgraded security make WireGuard an appealing VPN protocol to consider.
-And with ransomware and cybersecurity incidents in the news every week, using a secure and updated VPN protocol has its benefits.
+With ransomware and cybersecurity incidents in the news every week, using a secure and updated VPN protocol has its benefits.

 Many VPN services have adopted WireGuard into their infrastructure as it becomes more popular with VPN users worldwide.
-And with improved speeds, reliability, and upgraded encryption, we can expect WireGuard popularity to continue growing.
+With improved speeds, reliability, and upgraded encryption, we can expect WireGuard’s popularity to continue growing.

 The VPN protocol itself, however, certainly has room for improvement.
 It remains flawed from a privacy standpoint with the issues we discussed above.
 However, many VPNs have already found good workarounds to ensure user privacy while still enjoying the benefits that WireGuard offers.